PhishermanGG/docs/docs/api/v1/domains/check-domain.md

 :::

 ::: warning IMPORTANT
 Note that a return of `false` can mean that this domain is not listed in our database and not that the domain is safe.
-There is always a small window were newly registered phishing domains may not yet have been identified.
+There is always a small window where newly registered phishing domains may not yet have been identified.
 Always exercise caution when dealing with suspected phishing domains.
 If in doubt, perform additional verifications such as [VirusTotal](https://www.virustotal.com) or [URLScan.io](https://urlscan.io/) scans.
 :::